 West Hill Road is one of Homer's key arterials, connecting scores of residential properties to downtown Homer and more are being developed with each passing year.
 There is currently no safe provision for non-motorized traffic; pedestrians and bicyclist must take their lives into their hands by riding on the road.
-West Hill Road needs a repaving project, which the AK Dept of Transportation will inevitably planning to do.
+West Hill Road needs a repaving project, which the AK Dept of Transportation will inevitably be planning to do.
 It should be feasible to add an adjacent bike path to this project.

 Plans & Progress: The subject project is conceived as one lane for non-motorized traffic on both sides of West Hill Road as far off the traveled way as the existing right of way allows.
 Some drainage work within the right-of-way would be required to properly direct storm water runoff to catchment basins and adjacent roadside ditches.
-An engineer's conceptual cost estimate for the project has been developed.
+An engineer's conceptual cost estimate of \$2,300,000 for the project has been developed by the City of Homer.